rakoth-gri/gri_slider/readme.md

 });
 ```

-Pre-prepared **index.min.css** already contains css for iconMoon font.
+file **index.min.css** already contains css for iconMoon font.
 Pass each pair to 'arrows' property of your slider instance (see examples above):

 ```html
 <!-- 1 -->